Skip to main content

 National Space Society Space Settlement Summit

-This two-day summit explores settlement and exploration challenges and innovations tied to Mars.
-The Mars-focused dialogue will include technical panels, visionary talks, and networking opportunities.
+This two-day summit explores settlement and exploration challenges and innovations tied to the moon.
+The cis-lunar-focused dialogue will include technical panels, visionary talks and networking opportunities.
 Hosted in partnership with the National Space Society.

 Knightro with constellations on his sword posed in front of a large image of the moon.